microtaryn/microtaryn.github.io/projects/loanCalculator.md

 ## The program
 You can find the code to this program in my Projects folder or run it yourself in [JFiddle](https://jsfiddle.net/butterfreeDay/fLhv640k/)

-## The math
-The mathematical formula used was